EAA AirVenture Oshkosh: Technical operations

 Several days prior to the event, members of the FAA's Technical Operation team from around the Central Service Area arrive in Oshkosh to set up the temporary communication facilities (mobile communication platforms, Fisk VFR approach control and Fond du Lac (FLD) tower).
 These technicians maintain the facilities during the event and tear down and store the equipment after AirVenture ends.

 Volunteering

 EAA AirVenture relies heavily on volunteers who arrive in the weeks leading up to the air show.
 The tasks they perform range from parking cars and airplanes, to painting buildings, to helping set up and tear down concerts and shows presented by the EAA.
 Long-time volunteers receive free meals, tee-shirts, embroidered patches, and free admission into the EAA AirVenture event.

 National Blue Beret

 National Blue Beret (NBB) is a National Cadet Special Activity in the Civil Air Patrol.
 The event is two weeks long and is set up so that the second week will overlap with the AirVenture airshow.
 Participants are Civil Air Patrol cadet and senior members who must go through a competitive selection process in order to attend the event.
 Participants help conduct event operations, including flight marshaling, crowd control, and emergency services.

+Accidents and incidents

+From 1982 to 2024, 36 people were killed in 23 accidents related to the show.